sarahob96/spaceman/README.md

 ![username](readme-images/username.png)

 ### The Game
 After the username is submitted, the page is refreshed and the user is welcomed to the game.
 The stick figure appears and the user is asked to enter a letter.
-The number of chances the user has at each moment, will appear after each round.
+The number of chances the user has at each moment will appear after each round.
 ![game](readme-images/gameplay.png)